williamlsh/vault/README.md

 ## Description

-Vault is a simple microservice component exposed a gRPC endpoint as well as a supplemented HTTP endpoint.
+Vault is a simple microservice component exposed a gRPC endpoint as well as a supplemental HTTP endpoint.
 It's mainly developed with [go-kit](https://gokit.io) and protocol buffers based [gRPC](https://grpc.io/).

 ### Data store